Neondertalec/tsmod/README.md

 ---------------
 ![Image](https://cdn.discordapp.com/attachments/617049086452957189/815536942837530644/unknown.png)
 * **Export**:
-    By clicking the butt you get the runs that are sellected are pasted into your **clipboard**.
+    By clicking the button you get the runs that are selected are pasted into your **clipboard**.

 * **Import**:
     By pasting the text that got exported in to the import input and pressing enter, the list will show the exported players runs.